arenaxr/arena-docs/content/user-security/user-presence.md

 ## User Display Name

 ![](../../assets/img/icons/more.png){:height="32px" width="32px"}
 The display name you choose, will be displayed in random colored text above your user avatar.
-In an ARENA Scene, you can change your display text by clicking the last right-hand arrow icon to show the `Settings` panel, which provides a `Display Name` input box you can change to what you wish.
+In an ARENA Scene, you can change your display text by clicking the last right-hand arrow "V" icon to show the `Settings` panel, which provides a `Display Name` input box you can change to what you wish.

 <!-- TODO: image display name setting -->